ash-codess/Scientific-Computing-with-Python/readme.md

 - **06_Shortest-path-algorithm:**
   - In this project, we'll learn how to use functions, loops, conditional statements, and dictionary comprehensions to implement a Shortest Path algorithm.

+- **07_Tower-of-hanoi:**
+  - In this we'll start with a loop-based approach to solving the tower of Hanoi mathematical puzzle.
+Then we'll learn how to implement a recursive solution.

+- **08_Merge-sort:**
+  - we'll learn how to interact with data structures by sorting a list of random numbers using the Merge Sort Algorithm.

+- **09_Sudoku-Solver:**
+  - In this Sudoku Solver project, you'll learn how to use classes and objects to build a Sudoku grid and to solve a Sudoku puzzle.

+- **10_Binary-search-tree:**
+  - In this project, we'll learn how to construct your own BST and perform an in-order traversal.